eli64s/readme-ai/examples/markdown/readme-fastapi-redis.md

 Contributions are welcome!
 Here are several ways you can contribute:

+- **[Report Issues](https://github.com/FerrariDG/async-ml-inference/issues)**: Submit bugs found or log feature requests for the `async-ml-inference` project.
 - **[Submit Pull Requests](https://github.com/FerrariDG/async-ml-inference/blob/main/CONTRIBUTING.md)**: Review open PRs, and submit your own PRs.
 - **[Join the Discussions](https://github.com/FerrariDG/async-ml-inference/discussions)**: Share your insights, provide feedback, or ask questions.
-- **[Report Issues](https://github.com/FerrariDG/async-ml-inference/issues)**: Submit bugs found or log feature requests for Async-ml-inference.

 <details closed>
 <summary>Contributing Guidelines</summary>

-1. **Fork the Repository**: Start by forking the project repository to your GitHub account.
+1. **Fork the Repository**: Start by forking the project repository to your github account.
-2. **Clone Locally**: Clone the forked repository to your local machine using a Git client.
+2. **Clone Locally**: Clone the forked repository to your local machine using a git client.
    ```sh
    git clone https://github.com/FerrariDG/async-ml-inference
    ```